 Farming hamlets dating from 8000-6000 B.C. have been disclosed as referred to as the necessary predecessors of Persian architecture.
 From the fifth millennium, at Sialk historical mounds, huts started to be made.
 In the next stage, bricks and mud mortars and painted rooms appeared.
 Cone mosaics and colored and glazed bricks were later used in huge ziggurats.

-Achaemenian architecture was an adoption and combination of Median, Assyrian, Elamite, Egyptian, Ionian and Urartian archetypes.
+The achaemenian architecture was the adoption and combination of Median, Assyrian, Elamite, Egyptian, Ionian, and Urartian archetypes.